SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 [[SRGLetterboxService sharedService] enableWithController:controller pictureInPictureDelegate:nil];
 ```

-If a Letterbox view is bound to the controller, its user interface automatically reflects which services are available for the underlying controller, letting you toggle Airplay or picture in picture directly from it.
+If a Letterbox view is bound to the controller, its user interface automatically reflects which services are available for the underlying controller, letting you toggle AirPlay or picture in picture directly from it.

 #### Remark

-In this example, no picture in picture delegate is provided.
-All services except picture in picture will be available (picture in picture delegates are discussed below).
+In the example above, no picture in picture delegate is provided.
+All services except picture in picture will therefore be available (picture in picture delegates are discussed below).

 ### Target configuration

-To be able to call the _enable_ method above, you must set the _Audio, Airplay, and Picture in Picture_ flag of your target Background modes to ensure Airplay, background audio and picture and picture work as intended.
+To be able to call the _enable_ method above, you must set the _Audio, AirPlay, and Picture in Picture_ flag of your target Background modes to ensure AirPlay, background audio and picture and picture work as intended.
 If this flag is not set, Letterbox will throw an exception when the above method is called.

 ### Disabling services